 One thing to note about the following solutions: none of them are free.
 We love free and open-source software but currently there just aren’t any serious contenders in the multi-monitor enhancement market in the free-as-in-beer category.
 You dropped some cash for the extra video card and the extra monitors (and perhaps multiples of both); you’re just going to have to bite the bullet and drop a little more cash if you want the best experience possible.

 There are three major players in this arena, Display Fusion, UltraMon, and Actual Multiple Monitors.
-If you want a point-by-point comparison of these apps (and a few lesser known options) check out this great comparison table courtesy of Wikipedia.
-Read on for a quick but effective overview.
+Here’s a quick overview of each.

 Display Fusion Pro ($25): Display Fusion started off as a powerful package for managing multi-monitor wallpaper and screen savers.
 Over time the program evolved and now has specialized keyboard shortcuts for moving windows between monitors (including spanning, snapping, and resizing to a set percentage of the monitor/work area) in addition to the great wallpaper and screen saver support.
 Display Fusion was late to the multi-monitor taskbar game but they made up for it by surpassing UltraMon’s taskbar by a mile with additional features, Aero peak, and a more polished look.
 It’s the most economical of the all-in-one multi-monitor enhancers and you definitely get your twenty five bucks worth.
 Comes with a 30-day trial as well as a free version.
 You can compare the two versions here.